USS Benson: 1940–1941

-Benson stood out of New York harbor on 18 November to begin the neutrality patrols that constituted her main concern well into the following spring.
+Benson stood out of New York Harbor on 18 November to begin the neutrality patrols that constituted her main concern well into the following spring.
 A highlight of this period of her service came in March 1941 when she escorted USS Potomac (AG-25) while the yacht carried President Franklin D. Roosevelt to the Bahamas for a holiday of fishing.
 Late in May, the destroyer helped to screen USS Texas (BB-35) as the battleship patrolled the North Atlantic.
-While they were at sea, German battleship Bismarck got underway on 21 May and headed for the Denmark Strait, hoping to prey on Allied convoys.
+While they were at sea, the German battleship Bismarck got underway on 21 May and headed for the Denmark Strait, hoping to prey on Allied convoys.
 When Prime Minister Winston Churchill learned of her foray, he asked President Roosevelt to have the American Navy look for the raider and to keep the Royal Navy informed of developments during the search.
 Once alerted, Texas and her consorts scoured the seas for Bismarck until the British sank the German warship on 27 May.

 Soon thereafter, Benson returned to the Boston Navy Yard for a month's availability to prepare for a new mission.
 She got underway on 28 June to join Task Force 19 (TF 19) which was being formed to carry marines to Iceland to free the British troops who had been guarding that island for more active service.
 Task Force 19 departed Argentia, Newfoundland, on 1 July and, at the end of a passage through U-boat-infested waters, anchored in Reykjavík on the evening of 7 July.
 After returning to Boston, Benson quickly refueled and moved to Casco Bay for exercises off Portland, Maine.
 In September, she began almost seven months of duty shuttling between Boston and Iceland escorting convoys.
 Three months later, in December, the Japanese attack on Pearl Harbor and Adolf Hitler's declaration of war allowed the United States to drop the last pretense of neutrality and prosecute the war against the Axis openly.